insidewhy/smell-baron/README.markdown

 ```

 When `-f` is used then the remaining processes will be killed with `SIGTERM` after the process specified first exits.
 In the above example `sleep 2` would be killed after one second.

+## Cleaning up

+After `smell-baron`'s supervised processes have exited it uses `kill(0, SIGTERM)` to kill remaining processes.
+This sends a kill signal to every process in the same process group.
+Some processes create processes in new process groups and then fail to terminate them when they are killed.
+The `-a` flag can be used to kill all reachable processes (by using `kill(1, SIGTERM)`).
+It is not advisable to use this outside of a container.